AKSKL/policies/Community_Guidelines.md

-1. Do not advertise (including, but not limited to DMs, statuses, nicknames, and/or any other content designed to promote unsolicited content)
+# Community Guidelines
+In order to protect the experience and safety of the members of our community, we restrict the type of behavior and content that we allow.
+Every member is expected to adhere to the guidelines set forth in these Community Guidelines.
+Failure to do so may result in the temporary or permanent banning of your account.

+---

+## Advertising
+Do not advertise in our community.
+By advertise, we mean send messages (in our server or by direct message) or use a nickname that are designed to promote something that isn't in connection with TypicalBot.

+## Backseat Moderating
-2. Do not "backseat moderate" (including, but not limited to policing/enforcing rules and/or otherwise taking on the role of a staff member)
+Do not "backseat moderate".
+"Backseat moderating" means acting like or taking on the role of a moderator.

+## Disrespect and Harassment
-3. Do not disrespect any member
+Do not disrespect or harass anyone.

-4. Do not request roles
-5. Do not mention any mentionable roles
-    Exception: If you have had no response to a request in the support channel after 5 minutes, you may ping the @Support role
-6. Do not mention any member/roles excessively
+## Roles
+Do not ask for or request a role on our server.
+Additionally, do not mention a role on our server, even if it's mentionable.
+If you are in need of support, you can mention the @Support role, but we ask that you use this wisely.

+## Mentions
+Do not mention roles on the server, even if a role is set as mentionable.
+Do not mention a member excessively.

+## Bugs
-7. Do not exploit any bugs or issues with any bots on the server
+Do not exploit bugs or issues with Discord or any of the bots on our server.

-8. Do not spam / post misleading content (including, but not limited to: copypastas, PSAs, and any other content that could be considered "trolling" or "spammy")
+## Spam
+Do not post spam.
+Our definition of "spam" includes unsolicited advertising, [copypastas](https://www.urbandictionary.com/define.php?term=copypasta) and false PSAs.
+We also do not permit trolling of any kind in our community.

+## NSFW
-9. Do not use vulgar language excessively
-10. Do not post NSFW or NSFL content (including, but not limited to pornography, violence/gore, and any other content that could be considered disturbing)
+Do not use vulgar language excessively.
+Do not post any messages that contain content that is NSFW.
+NSFW content includes, but isn't limited to, pornography, violence and other distribuing or objectionable content.
+Content that is prohibited by the [Discord Community Guidelines](https://discordapp.com/guidelines) is strictly forbidden in our community.

-11. Do not DM the staff unless given consent to do so
-	Exception: If extremely urgent, contact @Nick
-12. Do not post any content that violates the Discord Community Guidelines / Terms of Service
+## Contacting Staff
+If you have a question for staff, please use the server to communicate with them.
+Do not send a direct message to staff unless they ask you to do so.
+If you find a security issue with our bots or website, please report it to us responsibily.

+---

+If you break any of the above guidelines, you may be warned, kicked or banned from our community at the discretion of our moderators.
+Appeals may be  granted on a case-by-case basis at the discretion of community staff.